1. What size?

 This is just a brief example.
 There are many different ways to set up your system.
 You can use solar panels, wind etc.

-2. Difference between modified, pure and digital pure sine wave inverters?
+2. Difference between modified, pure sine wave inverters?

-There are 4 major types of inverters - digital pure sine wave, pure sine wave (or "true" sine wave), modified sine wave (actually a modified square wave), and square wave.
+There are 3 major types of inverters - pure sine wave (or "true" sine wave), modified sine wave (actually a modified square wave), and square wave.

-A digital pure sine wave is what you get from your local utility company and (usually) from a generator.
-The sine wave produced by a digital pure sine doesn't have the noise of an analog pure sine wave inverter.
+A pure sine wave is what you get from your local utility company and from some pure sine generators (most generators are not pure sine).

-audio equipment, satellite systems, and video equipment, sound and look cleaner using digital pure sine wave inverters.
+audio equipment, satellite systems, and video equipment, will run properly using pure sine wave inverters.

 these are the most expensive of the inverter designs and outperform all other types of inverters, regardless of use.